Minor Guardianships

 Court Costs

-Background Check: $20 each payable to the Sheriff's Department
+Background Check: $20 per adult in the household payable to the Sheriff's Department

 Minor Conservatorships